 Difficult question.
 I do not really have any preferences for any of my projects.
 I love all the illustrations I create for different reasons, because they all elicit a different emotion in me.
 Sometimes it is the composition, the colours, the attitude of a character, the subject.
 Sometimes all of that at the same time.

 Finally, do you have any self-enforced rules or mottos you work by?

 Eat chocolate!
 More seriously, I try to play down the act of creation as much as possible.
-Missing on an illustration happens to everyone and it never stopped anyone from continuing.
+Missing the mark on an illustration happens to everyone and it never stopped anyone from continuing.
 Sometimes it is easy, sometimes you must agree to work more, to start over certain parts.